eficode/robotframework-oxygen/DEVGUIDE.md

 python -m unittest tests/test_locust.py
 ````

-And we can also try out the robot tests using the new .yaml configuration.
+And we can also try out the Robot tests using the new .yaml configuration.
 Run the tests from `locustenv` folder by using command

 ```
 robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locusthandler/locustfile.py locusthandler/test.robot
 ```

-## Adding failure percentage as an robot test parameter
+## Adding failure percentage as a Robot test parameter

-Our current solution works quite nicely, but let's imagine a situation where we run the performance tests on different parts of the software, where we wan't to determine different values for `failure_percentage`.
+Our current solution works quite nicely, but let's imagine a situation where we run the performance tests on different parts of the software, where we want to determine different values for `failure_percentage`.

 Let's change the functionality of `locusthandler/locusthandler.py`: